-No expansion is foreseen in the course of 2022.
-Certain adaptions and changes might be performed, depending on the use of the premises and the Agency's specific needs and security requirements.
+No expansion is foreseen in the course of 2023, considering the current premises could accommodate an expansion of additional 15 working places in the course of 2022 in order to accommodate for the additional human resources proposed to be approved for the Agency.
+Certain adaptions and changes will also be performed in respect of the new ways of working, and depending on the use of the premises and the Agency's specific needs and security requirements.